roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ### Power System Unit

 The PSU is what makes your PC alive.
 To choose your PSU, you need to calculate **wattage consumption** of your build.
 Typically there are two the most power consuming components: **CPU and GPUs**.
 If you sum up their consumptions and adds another 10-15% on top of that (for other components, overclocking, etc), you would roughly estimates your power needs.
-I also use <a target="_blank" rel="noopener" href="https://pcpartpicker.com">PCPartpicker Builder</a> to estimate PC wattage.
+I also used <a target="_blank" rel="noopener" href="https://pcpartpicker.com">PCPartpicker Builder</a> to estimate my PC wattage.

 Other then that, you should consider number of **slots and connectors** that the PSU provides.